Athlete protests are now celebrated. One Olympian says she’s still paying for hers.

 “I was so proud to win and I was proud to be an American — I’m proud to be an American athlete,” Berry said.
 “I just knew the song was contradictory to what was going on in America at the time.
 I just had to do something.”

 The world has changed since Berry’s protest, moving with head-spinning speed in her direction.
 Widespread protests in the wake of George Floyd’s death while in Minneapolis police custody have convinced, or perhaps forced, sports leagues and corporate America to embrace calls for social justice and racial equality.
 Nods to social justice in commercials and on social media accounts have become ubiquitous.
 NFL Commissioner Roger Goodell apologized for not listening to NFL players sooner, and upon the resumption of its season, the NBA painted “Black Lives Matter” on its court.
-After the Milwaukee Bucks walked out before a playoff game following the police killing of Jacob Blake, leading to a three-day shutdown of the playoffs, the NBA offered support.
+After the Milwaukee Bucks walked out before a playoff game following the police shooting of Jacob Blake, leading to a three-day shutdown of the playoffs, the NBA offered support.

 But more than a year after her medal stand demonstration, Berry has yet to receive such support.
 The U.S. Olympic and Paralympic Committee placed her on probation for a year.
 The International Olympic Committee has resisted calls from American athletes to rescind Rule 50 of the Olympic charter, which bans athletes from political demonstrations inside venues.
 Several sponsors — including Nike, a giant in track and field and a major sponsor of Colin Kaepernick — have cut ties, though some contend her protest did not play a role.
 She lost roughly 75 percent of her funding, and has been seeking a side job while training for the Tokyo Olympics.